 Karol A. Kepchar’s practice centers on trademark, copyright, Internet, unfair competition and anticounterfeiting law.
 Her experience includes litigation, licensing, and intellectual property (IP) strategy in corporate restructuring and acquisitions.

 Practice & Background

 Ms. Kepchar assists clients in implementing an efficient, cost-effective, process-based approach to managing and leveraging IP assets through litigation and licensing programs.
 She advises clients on a wide variety of issues, including licenses and other strategic agreements; trademark, copyright and domain name litigation in federal courts; Trademark Trial and Appeal Board (TTAB) proceedings; ICANN UDRP arbitration procedures; and cybersecurity, privacy and data security issues.

 Ms. Kepchar has handled more than 100 opposition, cancellation and concurrent use proceedings before the TTAB of the United States Patent and Trademark Office.
 Notably, she represented the opposer in the first opposition sustained by the TTAB on the ground of federal trademark dilution after dilution became a ground for opposition in 1999 (The Nasdaq Stock Market, Inc. v.
 Antartica Srl).

 Ms. Kepchar has handled dozens of ICANN UDRP and ACPA cybersquatting cases and is frequently sought out as a speaker on cybersquatting and search engine marketing abuses.

 Ms. Kepchar is the former chair of the Trademark, Copyright and Unfair Competition Committee of the Philadelphia Intellectual Property Law Association.

 Ms. Kepchar is active in the firm’s pro bono practice and received a “Pro Bono Challenge” award in 2009, 2010 and 2011 in recognition of her work on pro bono matters.
-Ms. Kepchar is currently chairperson of the firm’s diversity committee and co-chair of the Washington, D.C., office’s diversity committee.
-She was formerly on the board of GayLaw (2005-2007).
+She was also recognized in “The World’s Leading Trademark Professionals 2018”, World Trademark Review.
+Ms. Kepchar is currently chairperson of the firm’s diversity committee and co-chair of the Washington, D.C., office’s diversity committee and she was formerly on the board of GayLaw (2005-2007).

 Ms. Kepchar is a member of the American Bar Association, the U.S. Copyright Society, the International Anticounterfeiting Coalition and the International Trademark Association.

 Ms. Kepchar’s representative matters include: